 As is often the situation, the matter hinged on the consideration and interplay of federal, state, and local wage and hour laws and regulations.

-For more information or if you believe that you have been unfairly denied all of the wages you deserve, please contact the dedicated Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have been unfairly denied all of the wages you deserve, please contact the dedicated Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.